Huckleberry: In popular culture

 Huckleberries hold a place in archaic American English slang.
-The phrase "a huckleberry over my persimmon" was used to mean "a bit beyond my abilities".
-On the other hand, "I'm your huckleberry" is a way of expressing affection or that one is just the right person for a given role.
+The phrase, "I'm your huckleberry", is a way of expressing either affection or that one is just the right person for a given role.
+Regarding the latter, an 1872 newspaper editorial claimed "the slang slingers will pilfer our 'unabridged Webster' away from us, word by word, phrase by phrase, until we have nothing left'.

+Instead of assuring a friend that he may depend upon us in such words as, "We will gladly render you any assistance in our power," we find it handy to exclaim "I'm your huckleberry."

 The range of slang meanings of huckleberry in the 19th century was broad, also referring to significant or nice persons.
-The term can also be a slang expression for a rube or an amateur, or a mild expression of disapproval.

 Fictional characters including Huckleberry "Huck" Finn, from The Adventures of Tom Sawyer (1876) and Adventures of Huckleberry Finn (1884) by Mark Twain, and Huckleberry "Huck" Hound, an animated anthropomorphic Bluetick Coonhound created by Hanna-Barbera in 1958, have incorporated "huckleberry" into their names to indicate their rustic or insignificant nature.

+"I'm your huckleberry" is an iconic line in the Western film Tombstone (1993), spoken in the sense of reliability in being the right person for the job by Val Kilmer playing Doc Holliday when he was ready to duel with Johnny Ringo in a graveyard.
+It is a chapter title in Kilmer's memoir and has had continued use over decades in various media as a pop culture meme.

-The huckleberry is the state fruit of Idaho and Montana.
+The huckleberry is the state fruit of both Idaho and Montana.